AbhiDub/AssignmentGettingData/codebook.md

+##Identifiers
+    - subject - The ID of the test subject
+    - activity - The type of activity performed when the corresponding measurements were taken

 ##Data transformation

-The raw data sets are processed with run_analisys.R script to create a tidy data set [12].
+The raw data sets are processed with run_analisys.R script to create a tidy data set.
 Merge training and test sets

 - Test and training data (X_train.txt, X_test.txt), subject ids (subject_train.txt, subject_test.txt) and activity ids (y_train.txt, y_test.txt) are merged to obtain a single data set.
 Variables are labelled with the names assigned by original collectors (features.txt).